 Shingle Installation with Consistent Coverage

-The shingle areas are all lined up the same way, and the ridges are clean.
-Owens Corning Duration shingles are designed to maintain their placement and surface coverage, which helps them resist wind and last longer.
-The Teak color adds depth without making the outside of the house look too busy, giving it a refined, homey look.
+The shingle areas line up evenly, and the ridges look clean.
+Owens Corning designed Duration shingles to stay securely in place and provide strong surface coverage, which helps them resist wind and last longer.
+The Teak color adds depth without making the home’s exterior look too busy, giving it a refined and welcoming appearance.

 They made sure the ridge caps were even and the vents were in the right place.
 These features help keep air moving under the roof, which can help keep the heat down in places like St. Petersburg, where it’s hot.